 Royal Society University Research Fellowships

 Royal Society University Research Fellowships are five year fellowships (renewable for up to ten years in total) open to citizens of all nationalities.
 The Royal Society deadline is 3 September 2020.
-If interested in applying, please contact an ICG staff member with a connection to the proposed research.
+If interested in applying, please contact an ICG staff member with a connection to the proposed research no later than 7 August 2020.
 Alternatively, if also applying for an Ernest Rutherford Fellowship. please follow the instructions above and indicate that you would also like to apply for a Royal Society University Research Fellowship with us.

 For further information see https://royalsociety.org/grants-schemes-awards/grants/university-research/